mah0x211/lua-path/README.md

 **Returns**

-1. info: info table. (same as struct stat without st_ prefix)
+1. info: info table (same as struct stat without st_ prefix), nil on error or not exists.
 2. errstr: dependent on a system.